2023-2024 Undergraduate & Graduate Catalog

 Dean: Annie Bélanger

 Interim Associate Dean of Curriculum, Research, and User Services: Jon Jeffryes

 About University Libraries

 University Libraries offers dynamic and diverse opportunities for research, collaboration, and individual study.
-From four unique locations, the libraries serve the entire Grand Valley community.
+From four unique locations and our robust online resources, the libraries serve the entire Grand Valley community.
 Each library is uniquely tailored to its location and the programs it serves, with daily deliveries of physical materials between all university library locations.

 University Libraries are committed to inclusion, diversity, equity, and accessibility.
 We strive to provide an environment in which all members of the campus community feel welcome, safe, supported, respected, and valued.
 All library staff and faculty are active in the ongoing work of identifying and eliminating barriers to ensure that all members of the library community are able to fully participate in library spaces and services.
 We work to ensure that our tools, devices, services, and environments are available and usable by as many people as possible.

 Allendale Campus Libraries

-- Mary Idema Pew Library Learning and Information Commons: Collections, library services, group and individual study spaces, Knowledge Market (peer support), café, popular reading, learn labs, events and exhibits, IT Help Desk, Technology Showcase, Center for Undergraduate Scholar Engagement
+- Mary Idema Pew Library Learning and Information Commons: Collections, library services, group and individual study spaces, Knowledge Market (peer support), Digital Creator Lab, café, popular reading, learn labs, events and exhibits, IT Help Desk, Technology Showcase, Center for Undergraduate Scholar Engagement

 - Seidman House: Special Collections and University Archives contain rare books, manuscripts, photographs, archives; quiet study spaces with natural light and scenic views of the ravines